cjdbarlow/Part-One/local-anaesthetics.md

   Addition of adrenaline to lignocaine increases duration of block.
   * Site of administration
   Well vascularised tissue (e.g. intercostal area) will have greater systemic uptake of drug than vessel poor tissue.
+  * Lipid solubility
+  Increased lipid solubility increases duration of action, as agent remains in the nerve for longer.
+    * Potency therefore has a positive correlation with duration of action
   * Protein binding
   Highly protein bound agents have an increased duration of action.
     * Protein binding decreases with decreasing pH, increasing the fraction of unbound drug